 The Associate of Arts degree in Physics includes coursework that aligns with specific lower-division major requirements for the Physics major at various universities within the University of California (UC) and California State University (CSU) systems.
-West Los Angeles College also offers an Associate of Science Degree for Transfer in Physics.
-Refer to the ADT section of this catalog for degree requirements.

 Students are encouraged to visit the Transfer Center for complete information regarding transfer requirements for the institution of their choice.
 Students interested in transfer are also encouraged to consult the Counseling Office for individualized educational planning.